AideenM12/MotherFolklore-MS3/TESTING.md

 4. Enter user's log in details.
 5. After logging in navigate to the contact page.
 6. Fill out the contact form with the relevant information and click submit.
-7. Once the contact form has been successfully filled out and submitted the user will recieve a notification.
+7. Once the contact form has been successfully filled out and submitted the user will receive a notification.

 **Expected Result:**